Kurento/kurento/doc-kurento/source/tutorials/java/tutorial-metadata.rst

 .. note::

-   This demo needs the kms-datachannelexample module installed in the media server.
+   This demo needs the kurento-module-datachannelexample module installed in the media server.
 That module is available in the Kurento repositories, so it is possible to install it with:

    .. sourcecode:: bash

-      sudo apt-get install kms-datachannelexample
+      sudo apt-get install kurento-module-datachannelexample

 Understanding this example